nolnoch/atomix/README.md

 * I can use fake constants to simulate input energy to the threshold of stable wave orbits and still complete my original vision for this project.
 * I'm not sure whether to compare any of this to the Bohr-Sommerfeld model.
 I may revisit that in the future.
 * As tin-foil or ignorant as this may sound, I want to simulate a photon/em wave traveling through 4-space whose electrical and magnetic waves orthogonally project in visible 3-space.
 It *feels* like the math should work, at least.
+* Fix the colour options
+* Add config to GUI text readout
+* Add controls to GUI text readout?
+* File pickers for shaders and configs to avoid CLI